Isaaq genocide: Displacement of Isaaq and arming of refugees

-All of Somalia felt the impact of the Ogaden War defeat, however the northern region (where Isaaqs live) experienced the majority of the physical and human destruction due to its geographical proximity to the fighting.
+All of Somalia felt the impact of the Ogaden War defeat; however, the northern region (where Isaaqs live) experienced the majority of the physical and human destruction due to its geographical proximity to the fighting.
 Somalia's defeat in the Ethio-Somali War caused an influx of Ethiopian refugees (mostly ethnic Somalis and some Oromo) across the border to Somalia.
 By 1979, official figures reported 1.3 million refugees in Somalia, more than half of them were settled in Isaaq lands in the north.
-This has caused great deal of burden on both the local Isaaqs and state apparatus, especially coming off a costly war with Ethiopia, Somali studies scholar I. M. Lewis noted that "the stark fact remained that the economy of the country simply did not possess the resources to absorb so many uprooted people."
+This has caused a great deal of burden on both the local Isaaqs and state apparatus, especially coming off a costly war with Ethiopia, Somali studies scholar I. M. Lewis noted that "the stark fact remained that the economy of the country simply did not possess the resources to absorb so many uprooted people."

 The presence of such a large number of refugees, especially when Somalia's total population at the time was 4.1 million (UN estimates) meant that virtually one out of every four people in Somalia was a refugee.
 The Barre regime exploited the presence of such a large number of refugees as means of seeking foreign aid, as well as a vehicle to displacing those deemed hostile to the state, notably the Isaaqs, Human Rights Watch noted that: "Northerners [Isaaqs] were dismissed from and not allowed to work in government offices dealing with refugee affairs, so that they would not discover the truth about the government's policies.
-Instead refugees, registered with UNHCR were given jobs in the offices dealing with refugee matters."
+Instead, refugees registered with UNHCR were given jobs in the offices dealing with refugee matters."
 As the state became increasingly reliant on international aid, aid resources allocated for the refugees caused further resentment from the local Isaaq residents, especially as they felt no effort was made on the government's part to compensate them for bearing the burden of the war.
 Furthermore, Barre heavily favoured the Ogaden refugees, who belonged to the same clan (Darod) as him.
 Due to these ties, the Ogaden refugees enjoyed preferential access to "social services, business licenses and even government posts."